TOAST-DOCS/Network-DNSPLUS/en/api-guide-v2.md

 DNS Plus API v2.0 supports Appkey and User Access Key tokens for API call authentication and authorization.

-An Appkey is a unique authentication key issued for each NHN Cloud service, used to identify the service and validate API requests.
-The User Access Key token is a temporary, Bearer-type access token issued from a User Access Key.
+An Appkey is a unique authentication key issued for each NHN Cloud service, used to identify the service and validate API requests.<br>The User Access Key token is a temporary, Bearer-type access token issued from a User Access Key.
 For more information on how to check and use each authentication method, see [Appkey](/nhncloud/en/public-api/appkey/) and [User Access Key Token](/nhncloud/en/public-api/user-access-key-token).

 The issued token must be included in the request header.